Welcome to Year Four

 You will be warned and asked to make the right choice.

-If poor conduct continues you will receive time out where you may:
+If poor conduct continues you will receive time in where you may:

 Repeat or complete unsatisfactory work